akm0012/Great-Resources/README.md

 # Great-Resources
-A spot for all the Great Android / Developer / Tech Resources
+A spot for all the Great Android / Developer / Tech Resources.

 ## Android